The Last Days

 6. 6th seal: Great earthquakes over earth.
 Sun darkened.

 Thus it can be seen that the events of the first four seals are the general signs which would increase in frequency, and yet the end was not yet.
 This explains the use of phrases like "the things which must soon take place" in Revelation 1:1 and "the time is near" in Revelation 1:3.
 It also explains why the angel told John not to seal the words of the prophecy, "for the time is near," in contrast with Daniel who was told to seal his prophecy until the end time (Daniel 12:4, 9).
-In Daniel's day, the prophecies were still a long way off, but in John's day the Last Days had begun, and the beginning of the general signs were about to start, although the specific signs, including the Great Tribulation, are still future.
+In Daniel's day, the prophecies were still a long way off, but in John's day the Last Days had begun, and the beginning of the general signs were about to start, although the specific signs, including the Great Tribulation, were then and are still future.

 In summary, the Last Days have been going on since Christ's first coming, and include Christ's reign in heaven, as well as his dwelling in believers and their foretaste of the coming Kingdom as the Gospel is preached to the world.
 They also include the prophesied general signs which would increase in frequency and intensity as the time of the end gets closer.
 The start of these general signs is what was to begin "soon" according to Revelation.
 This period of time will continue until the return of Christ, at which time the Kingdom of God will be fully inaugurated, and the Last Days will be completed.